 - Educate on and share vegan alternatives that help us all to bypass the suffering created for both humans and animals that is inherent in the extremely problematic, unsustainable, unhealthy and destructive animal-based food system.

 - Provide a healing, creative, intersectional, ethical and compassionate space for both humans and non-humans to find peace, support and (aiming even higher) extra doses of joy.

 - To treat anyone who comes to help the animals here (be it as volunteer now, or staff in the future) with utmost kindness, respect and appreciation for their contributions - and to develop with peers and community a code of conduct and transparency of operation that does not in any way condone abusive treatment, unethical behavior or exploitation of humans or animals.
 This is necessary, to truly be an organization fully devoted to a compassionate mission.

 our living room cannot fit any more chickens...
 SO...WE'RE EXPANDING!

 We have worked for nearly a decade at other sanctuaries and rescues - doing animal care, administration, educational programs, fundraising, and more - all while supporting a growing rescue family of our own.
 The humble but proud proceeds from our merch and music sales have been sent to support many animal rescue and care organizations (see items in our shop for full list of charities.)
-But at this time any incoming Institute Shop proceeds are being put towards care and housing for our growing cast of residents.
-In 2017 we just completed our first official Institute Outbuilding: a first-class coop!
+But at this time, any incoming Institute shop proceeds are being put towards care and housing for our growing cast of residents.
+In 2017 we just completed our first official Institute Outbuilding: a beautiful, fully insulated coop!
 Additionally we created two predator-safe grazing runs/spaces and also acquired a small, moveable quarantine hut with mini-run for intake of new birds!